khanshahzi/COMSATS_2ND/Student Management System/README.md

    - View all teachers and their availability

 ### Teacher:
-    -Login via secure password (khan804)
+    - Login via secure password (khan804)
-    -Add new students with roll number, name, and marks -View, update, or delete student records
+    - Add new students with roll number, name, and marks
+    - View, update, or delete student records
-    -Update their own consultation hours
+    - Update their own consultation hours
-    -View student statistics (highest, lowest, average marks)
+    - View student statistics (highest, lowest, average marks)
 ### Student:
-     -View list of teachers and their consultation hours -View their individual result or all results
+     - View list of teachers and their consultation hours
+     - View their individual result or all results
-     -See overall class performance statistics
+     - See overall class performance statistics

 ## Key Functionalities:
-      -Validation for inputs (e.g., roll numbers, marks, consultation hours) -Role-based access control via simple password authentication -Grade Calculation based on marks (A+, A, B+, etc.)
+      - Validation for inputs (e.g., roll numbers, marks, consultation hours)
+      - Role-based access control via simple password authentication
+      - Grade Calculation based on marks (A+, A, B+, etc.)
-      -Statistics Display (highest, lowest, and average student marks) -Data Management using arrays (for students and teachers)
+      - Statistics Display (highest, lowest, and average student marks)
+      - Data Management using arrays (for students and teachers)